Tips for Helping a Stressed-out Teen

 If you are struggling with parenting teenagers who are highly stressed, it may be time to seek support from organisations – you don’t have to do this alone and there is no shame in this.
 Teens are highly independent, and often can benefit from objective advice that is given responsibly.

-There are also so many other organisations who can provide help for teenagers outside of school pastoral care.
+There are also so many other organisations for more serious cases

 It may be the case that your teens' mental health is impacting their day-to-day life, e.g. school stress is stopping them attending, or you find that they’re more low than not.
 In these cases, they will benefit from personalised support – as luna is a closed community, we often signpost to other amazing organisations or a GP.